The Chair-Pulling Debate: Sexist or Sexy?

 The Underlying Issue

 Women who oppose chair-pulling often perceive it as an attack on feminine independence—a relic of a time when women were property.
 By refusing this gesture, they believe they express modern confidence and self-sufficiency.
-However, even lovingly, when communicated to men, this rejection may inadvertently send the message: "I don't need you."
+However, even when communicated lovingly, this rejection may inadvertently send the message: "I don't need/want/care for you."

-Confidence lies in balancing modern independence with traditional gestures.
+Confidence lies in striking a balance between modern independence and traditional gestures.
 One can be both feminine and feminist.
 Taking offense to a simple act of courtesy may come across as insecurity rather than empowerment.
-Accepting the gesture with grace allows both individuals to feel valued—he gets to feel good about his gesture, and she gets to exhibit graciousness by receiving it.
+Accepting the gesture with grace allows both individuals to feel valued—he can feel good about his gesture, and she can show graciousness by receiving it.

 The Value of Chair-Pulling in Relationships